Why did Iran’s foreign minister want to go to Washington?

 “We do have an obligation to allow Iranian officials and other officials of foreign governments to travel to New York for UN business, but we do not have an obligation to allow them to travel to Washington, DC,” he said.

-“Given Iran’s wrongful detention of US citizens, given Iran’s state sponsorship of ‘terrorism’, we did not believe it was either appropriate or necessary in this instance to grant that request.”
+“Given Iran’s wrongful detention of US citizens, given Iran’s state sponsorship of terrorism, we did not believe it was either appropriate or necessary in this instance to grant that request.”

 The US has for years restricted the movement of Iranian officials due to lingering tensions between the two countries.